-Everything about the screen play in the film was about being relevant to the story which couldn’t have been any more simpler.
-Two brothers aged around 7 and 12 who live in a slum in Chennai with their mother get obsessed to eat a Pizza, after they see one being eaten by Film star Simbu when a Pizza outlet is inaugurated near their house, did they get to eat a slice or not?.
-Given this material any Kollywood Director would have easily hijacked the film to heroism, vilifying the rich and making the audience feel guilty.
+Everything about the screenplay in the film was about being relevant to the story which couldn’t have been any simpler.
+Two brothers aged around 7 and 12 who live in a slum in Chennai with their mother get obsessed to eat a Pizza after they see one being eaten by Film star Simbu when a Pizza outlet is inaugurated near their house, did they get to eat a slice or not?.
+Given this material any Kollywood Director would have easily hijacked the film into heroism, vilifying the rich and making the audience feel guilty.
 But debut Director M. Manikandan has kept the course of his film firmly grounded to the two boys and the pizza outlet pamphlet in their pocket.
-True to this the screen play has yielded only a limited role to the talented Aishwarya Rajesh who appears as the mother of the boys, taking care of them while the father is behind bars.
+True to this the screenplay has yielded only a limited role to the talented Aishwarya Rajesh who appears as the mother of the boys, taking care of them while the father is behind bars.
 That’s all that’s to be told of the characters in the film, few other faces do appear but they disappear as soon as you blink.

-The boys try their hands at various things to earn the money for buying the slice of pizza, highlight being their attempt to sell their stray dog for Rs.25,000.
-In one such endeavor the boys are sitting outside Chennai Citi Centre, a mall not for the poor, they smartly conduct a commerce to get new branded clothes for the price of two plates of roadside Pani puri chat.
-It’s tempting to show the boys straying to bad habits like stealing, or to show the single mother being exploited by local politician as a favour to get her husband freed, thank GOD we are spared from seeing any of these.
-At the same time, Writer Manikandan hasn’t failed to leave his messages on rising social inequality in our cities, kids dropping out of primary school, anti social elements looking for the thinnest chance to benefit personally and these are left easy to find but never obstructing the visual stream on screen.
+The boys try their hands at various things to earn money for buying the slice of pizza, the highlight being their attempt to sell their stray dog for Rs.25,000.
+In one such endeavour the boys are sitting outside Chennai Citi Centre, a mall not for the poor, they smartly conduct commerce to get new branded clothes for the price of two plates of roadside Pani puri chat.
+It’s tempting to show the boys straying to bad habits like stealing or to show the single mother being exploited by a local politician as a favour to get her husband freed, thank GOD we are spared from seeing any of these.
+At the same time, Writer Manikandan hasn’t failed to leave his messages on rising social inequality in our cities, kids dropping out of primary school, and anti-social elements looking for the thinnest chance to benefit personally and these are left easy to find but never obstructing the visual stream onscreen.